tud-amr/website/_projects/trilogy.md

     - name: MPPI-ISAAC Webpage
       url: "https://sites.google.com/view/mppi-isaac/"

-fundings: NWO Top Sector Water & Maritime: the Blue route
+fundings: NWO Top Sector Water and Maritime: the Blue route
 people: # If you put your name in the same way you have it in your _people entry, your preferred link will be added. extra_info is optional.
     - name: Elia Trevisan
       extra_info: PhD candidate